polyrain/ck_budget_pricer/README.md

 1 X CARDNAME
 ```

-Do not include basic lands in your deck list.
+**Do not include basic lands in your deck list**.
 Cardnames must be the exact card name as printed on the card, case insensitive.
 Split cards are formatted with a double slash (i.e. Commit // Memory).
 Pictures below to show how this works:

 # Example Usage